Elihaza/hyvilo-interview/README.md

 # HOW TO USE

-Click on a marker in the map, or a name in the Contact list on the right to display informations about the existing ones.\
+Click on a marker in the map, or a name in the Contact list on the right to display informations about them.\
 To add a new Contact, click anywhere on the map and fill in the required informations.

 # Getting Started with Create React App